stefanjudis/8-bit-revolution/README.md

 ## Learn more

-You can find out more on how this is done by reading the tutorial on [twilio.com-TODO](...).
+You can find out more on how this is done by reading [the tutorial on twilio.com](...).